 History and examination

-- Typically occurs from a fall on to an outstretched hand that results in forced dorsiflexion of the wrist.
+- It typically occurs from a fall on to an outstretched hand that results in forced dorsiflexion of the wrist.

 - The characteristic dinner fork deformity makes it easy to recognise, along with the classical history.
 Deviation is backwards and laterally.
 The fracture may be unstable.